prizraksarvar/ndpi-netfilter/nDPI-patch/README.md

 ## Scripts

 Several scripts are provided to aid in patching the nDPI source.
-All three scripts are in the `nDPI-patch/` directory.
+All of the scripts are in the `nDPI-patch/` directory.
 You may find it helpful to go there and do

 ```
   export PATH=$PATH:`pwd`